On-Demand: High Conflict Divorce: A Discussion of Civil Forensic Issues that Decrease Blame and Strengthen Connections - 5 CEUs

 - Recognize ten parental alienation fallacies that compromise clinical decision making, and discuss transference and countertransference issues when serving a clinical role in a case with a polarized child.

-- Gain an evaluative framework by which to approach and discuss resist-refuse cases, and recognize all of the domains in the family system that require evaluation.
+- Develop an evaluative framework by which to approach and discuss resist-refuse cases, and recognize all of the domains in the family system that require evaluation.

-- Understand appropriate systemic intervention strategies and techniques in these cases and risk management considerations.
+- Identify appropriate systemic intervention strategies and techniques in these cases and risk management considerations.

 You don’t have to be a child custody evaluator to find yourself pulled into a polarized family system.
 Attachments, alignments and enmeshments have all been a part of evaluating families from a systems perspective.
 This framework is especially important following high conflict divorce proceedings when children may be aligned with one parent or resisting contact with another parent.
 Formerly known as “alienation cases,” these cases are now referred to as “resist/refuse” cases.
 This change in terminology reflects a shift from a blame-focused perspective to a solution-focused perspective, emphasizing examination of the entire family system.